top of page

 Supplies needed: Journal or paper and writing utensils

 Although you can jump right into this lesson by instructing the students to consider the following writing prompts and write their opinions independently, there is a real advantage to small group conversation as part of this lesson.
-If time allows, first place students in small groups to discuss the following questions:
+If time allows first place students in small groups, or with a partner, to discuss the following questions:

 • What is your favorite thing about living on planet earth?